FDio/archived-vsap/README.md

 Build vcl DEB package and store the DEB files in folder '/path/to/this/repo/deb-vcl'
 $ make deb-vcl

-Build vcl vpp and vcl nginx and store the vcl files in folder '/path/to/this/repo/_install/local'
+Build vcl vpp and vcl nginx
+Nginx and Openssl are in folder '/path/to/this/repo/_install/local' Vpp is in '/path/to/this/repo/vpp'
 $ make build-vcl

 Build ldp DEB package and store the DEB files in folder '/path/to/this/repo/deb-ldp'
 $ make deb-ldp

-Build ldp vpp and ldp nginx and store the vcl files in folder '/path/to/this/repo/_install/local'
+Build ldp vpp and ldp nginx
+Nginx and Openssl are in folder '/path/to/this/repo/_install/local' Vpp is in '/path/to/this/repo/vpp'
 $ make build-ldp

 Clean up build vcl environment, remove _build/.*vcl*. for example: rm _build/.vpp_vcl.build.ok and so on